CrazyAboutTV.com

 Wackiest Ship in the Army Cast

-The Wackiest Ship in the Army TV show was a 60 minute war comedy series on NBC about a 70-year-old, twin-masted, wooden schooner that was used by the U.S. Navy during World War II to sneak spies behind the Japanese lines.
+Wackiest Ship in the Army was a 60 minute war comedy series on NBC about a 70-year-old, twin-masted, wooden schooner that was used by the U.S. Navy during World War II to sneak spies behind the Japanese lines.

 There was a 1960 movie that was also titled, "The Wackiest Ship in the Army" with actor Jack Lemmon in the starring role.
 This TV series was loosely based on that film.